Experts’ Advice: Fidget Spinners Are Not for ADHD Treatment

 Dr. Anderson added that data available for parents searching for ADHD information only includes anecdotal examples from fidget spinner buyers.
 When parents rely on this information, it implies that Yelp reviews and other online reviews can be considered scientific.

-The claims of other experts is that “fidgets,” such as the silent and non-intrusive squeeze balls and the textured toys, like putty, enable them to experience brain stimulation that can help resolve hyperactivity in the classroom.
+The claims of other experts is that “fidgets,” such as the silent and non-intrusive squeeze balls and the textured toys, like putty, enable them to experience sensory stimulation that can help resolve hyperactivity in the classroom.
 This was refuted by Dr. Anderson when he said that those interventions are different from the impact of fidget spinners because said interventions enable movement while the fidget spinner is limited to fingers.

 Click here to find out more